-While Constitutional AI originated in the context of Large Language Models (LLM) developed by organizations like Anthropic, its principles are increasingly being adapted for broader machine learning tasks, including Computer Vision (CV).
+While Constitutional AI originated in the context of Large Language Models (LLM) developed by organizations like Anthropic, its principles are increasingly relevant for broader machine learning tasks, including Computer Vision (CV).

 While full Constitutional AI training involves complex feedback loops, developers can apply the concept of "constitutional checks" during inference to filter outputs based on safety policies.
-The following example demonstrates using YOLO11 to detect objects and applying a hypothetical safety rule to filter low-confidence detections, ensuring high reliability.
+The following example demonstrates using YOLO26 to detect objects and applying a safety rule to filter low-confidence detections, mimicking a reliability constitution.

 from ultralytics import YOLO

-# Load the YOLO11 model (latest stable Ultralytics release)
+# Load the YOLO26 model (latest stable Ultralytics release)

 # Run inference on an image